 Published By Credit Suite at October 17th, 2014

 Rates this high are common in countries where the credit systems are not well developed.
-For example, in Brazil where the credit interest rates have averaged over 300%, certain aspects of credit reporting that are taken for granted in the U.S. credit system have not historically been allowed.
-The rules are changing, though, which is expected to bring the interest rates down some.
+So for example, in Brazil the credit interest rates have averaged over 300%.
+There, certain aspects of credit reporting that are taken for granted in the United States credit system have not historically been allowed.
+The rules are changing, though.
+So this is expected to bring the interest rates down some.

-The point is, with no credit reporting to speak of, the only thing banks and lenders can do to protect themselves is to charge outlandish rates.
-As credit reporting systems are developed and credit reporting practices take hold, the interest rates eventually come down because banks and lenders have a better handle on the RISK associated with a given borrower.
+The point is, with no credit reporting to speak of, there is only one thing banks and lenders can do to protect themselves.
+So that is to charge outlandish rates.
+As credit reporting systems are developed and credit reporting practices take hold, the interest rates eventually come down.
+So this is because banks and lenders have a better handle on the risk associated with a given borrower.

-In the U.S., the credit system is far from perfect.
+In the United States, the credit system is far from perfect.
 Privacy and consumer protection concerns often lead people to believe that the system as a whole is a problem.
-The reality is, without the data collection, tracking, and reporting practices of a functioning credit system, loans and credit would quickly become unbearably expensive.
+The reality is, we need data collection, tracking, and reporting practices of a functioning credit system, loans and credit.
+Because without them, credit would quickly become unbearably expensive.

-The reason we can get credit cards with reasonable terms–the reason we can get lines of credit, personal loans, business loans, and more.
-And we can do so without breaking the bank, boils down to the fact that we have a fairly efficient and well-functioning credit reporting system.
+There is one reason we can get credit cards with reasonable terms.
+And it is the reason we can get lines of credit, personal loans, business loans, and more.
+And we can do so without breaking the bank.
+So it all boils down to the fact that we have a fairly efficient and well-functioning credit reporting system.
 So it may be imperfect.
 But it is a lot better than it could be.